gibsongGH/Weather-Accident-Severity/README.md

 What is your approach?

-# #
+Binary classification.
+There are four tiers of traffic severity, condense these into Low and High.
+Compare a Logistic Regression Classifier to a Random Forest Classifier.

 The Results

 The code, notebooks and documentation for this project can be found in this repository.
 Additionally, slides and a project report can be found in the reports directory.

-Project based on the cookiecutter data science project template #cookiecutterdatascience, and Sebastian Engels' fantasitc Germoe/hit-predictor.